alex-418/wp-megawalker/README.md

     'walker' => new MegaWalker(), // This is our new walker class ) );
 ```

+## Roots Sage theme support
+If you're using the [Roots Sage](https://roots.io/sage/) theme, follow the instructions in the included `themefiles/sage` directory.

 ## Displaying the Menu
 To display the menu you must associate your menu with your theme location.